 Wages required to be paid by reason of the emergency paid sick leave and the emergency family and medical leave provisions are not subject to social security withholding taxes.

-Andy devotes his practice to helping clients navigate complex employment and business issues.
-Companies and their executives rely upon his practical advice and sound judgment based on his deep knowledge of employment laws and ...
+Andy leads Hirschler's employment law practice group and devotes his practice to helping clients navigate complex employment and business issues.
+Companies and their executives rely upon his practical advice and sound judgment ...

 As president of Hirschler and head of the firm's litigation section, Courtney knows how to lead people and projects to a successful outcome.